 If you can’t be bothered to find a spray bottle or buy all of the above ingredients, the blog Tips Bulletin has a very simple alternative.
 As Tips Bulletin points out, gnats hate the smell of vanilla — so, consider following the blog's easy recipe for using vanilla to keep gnats away.

 Simply combine equal parts pure vanilla extract and water to make a topical gnat repellent.
 Store in the container of your choosing.
 You can then dab the repellant on your face or skin with a reusable cotton round or cloth.
+Plus, you'll smell like a walking bakery.

 DIY Gnat Spray for Plants

-If your houseplants or your garden are attracting gnats, there are also plenty of natural and DIY ways to repel the small bugs from your plants.
+If your houseplants or garden are attracting gnats, there are also plenty of natural and DIY ways to repel the small bugs from your plants.
 As mentioned above, PennLive notes that fungus gnats are often attracted to the moist soil that houseplants grow in.
 One way to keep fungus gnats away is to avoid overwatering your plant — instead, keep the soil just as moist as it needs to be.

 Another way to keep gnats from further infecting your plants is to make a gnat repellent spray for plants using soap and water.
-All you need to do is combine 1½ teaspoons of mild liquid soap (such as Dr. Bronner’s) with 1 quart of water in a spray bottle.
+All you need to do is combine 1-and-a-half teaspoons of mild liquid soap (such as Dr. Bronner’s) with 1 quart of water in a spray bottle.
 Spray the solution directly on the infected area of your plants.